iLivius/BacFlux/README.md

 - `parameters`

+    1. **Database selection**: `BacFlux` requires specifying the version of the `NCBI nt` database for `BLAST` operations.
+You can choose between the `core_nt` and `nt_prok` versions.
+By default, the `config.yaml` configuration file is set to use the `core_nt` database.
+For instructions on installing the `BLAST` database, refer to the [installation](#installation).

-    `BacFlux` offers an optional parameter that allows you to specify the bacterial `genus` of contigs you want to keep in the final assembly.
-Leaving this field blank will work in most cases: `BacFlux` will automatically retain contigs matching the most abundant taxon based on relative composition, determined by BLAST analysis.
-This approach is often effective but has limitations.
-For instance, it might not provide the best resolution at species level due to the reliance on the sum of best scores of BLAST hits.
-Additionally, this method can be misleading if the contaminating organism belongs to the same genus as your target organism or if you have co-cultured closely related species or strains.
-If this parameter causes more troubles than benefits in your specific case, just remove the `genus` option from the `config.yaml` file.
+    2. **Genus filtering**: `BacFlux` includes an optional parameter to specify the bacterial `genus` of contigs you wish to retain in the final assembly.
+If left blank, `BacFlux` will automatically keep contigs associated with the most abundant taxon, based on relative composition determined through `BLAST` analysis.
+While this approach generally works well, it has limitations, such as reduced resolution at the species level due to reliance on the cumulative best scores of `BLAST` hits.
+Additionally, this method may be problematic if the contaminant organism belongs to the same genus as your target organism, or if you are working with co-cultured closely related species or strains.
+If the `genus` parameter introduces more issues than benefits, simply remove the `genus` option from the `config.yaml` file.

-    - **Using** the `genus` parameter:

-        If a contaminant is ascertained to be more abundant than your target organism, you can re-run the workflow after reviewing the assembly [output](#output).
+        - **Using** the `genus` parameter: if a contaminant is ascertained to be more abundant than your target organism, you can re-run the workflow after reviewing the assembly [output](#output).
 Specify the `genus` of the desired bacterial taxon you want to keep in during the re-run.

-    - **Disabling** the `genus` filtering:

-        If either the automatic inference of contaminant contigs or the manual selection of the desired taxon are still not working for you, simply delete the `genus` option from the `parameters`.
-In this case, only contigs tagged as "no-hit" after BLAST search will be filtered out.
+        - **Disabling** the `genus` filtering: if either the automatic inference of contaminant contigs or the manual selection of the desired taxon are still not working for you, simply delete the `genus` option from the `parameters`.
+In this case, only contigs tagged as "no-hit" after `BLAST` search will be filtered out.

 ## Running BacFlux
 `BacFlux` can be executed as simply as a Snakefile.
 Please refer to the official [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/index.html) for more details.